 The longest PCB traces are around 600mm (23.7 inches) that connect the SAS expander on the SEB to the farthest two HDDs on the DPB.
-In order to guarantee signal quality, one dual-lane signal re-driver, PI2EQX6812 from Pericom, is used for the two SAS high-speed signal channels.
+In order to guarantee signal quality, a signal re-driver may be necessary.

 5.6 Connectors